dotnet/docs/docs/core/dependency-loading/default-probing.md

 ### How do I see the probing properties from managed code?

-Each property is available by calling the <xref:AppContext.GetData(string)?displayProperty=nameWithType> function with any Property Name from the table above.
+Each property is available by calling the <xref:System.AppContext.GetData(System.String)?displayProperty=nameWithType> function with any Property Name from the table above.

 ### How do I debug the probing properties' construction?